FAQ

 How much historical data is available?

 Up to 5 years depending on your plan.
-Free tier gets latest data only.
+Starter tier gets 30 days of historical access.
 Plus gets 2 years.
 Pro gets the full 5-year history.
 Use the summary endpoint with ?start=2024-01-01&end=2024-12-31 for date ranges, or ?field=momentum_rsi_zone&band=deep_oversold for historical event lookups with aftermath performance data.

 Does TickerDB work with MCP and OpenClaw?